greyscalepress/interview-project/README.md

 # The Interview Project

 This book is a work-in-progress, launched in the summer of 2016.
-It gathers transcripts of interviews that I have recorded, conducted, or otherwise taken part in, as well as notes and transcripts of talks and conferences.
+It gathers transcripts of interviews, talks and conferences that I have recorded, conducted, or otherwise taken part in.

-It has been inspired, among others, by Hans-Ulrich Obrist’s *Interview Project[^huo]*, and by a couple of outstanding interview collections, such as: *Playtime* by *F#cking Good Art*; *Conversations[^conv]* by Constant and Christoph Haag; *East Coast Europe* by Markus Miessen[^ECE]...
+It was inspired, among others, by Hans-Ulrich Obrist’s *Interview Project[^huo]*, and by a couple of outstanding interview collections, such as: *Playtime* by *Fucking Good Art*; *Conversations[^conv]* by Constant and Christoph Haag; *East Coast Europe* by Markus Miessen[^ECE]...

 ## Process: